-Our campuses generate around 394 tonnes of waste annually.
-In order to reduce our environmental impact, we're identifying new opportunities to reduce, reuse, repair and recycle across all areas of the University.
+Our campuses typically generate around 394 tonnes of waste annually.
+In order to reduce our environmental impact we are continually researching new opportunities to reduce, reuse, repair and recycle throughout the University.

 Waste on campus